xjtang/FNRT/README.md

 The original developer version can be found here: https://github.com/xjtang/fnrt-dev.

 The publication of the algorithm can be found here: https://www.sciencedirect.com/science/article/abs/pii/S0034425723001773.

+The instruction for how to run FNRT can be found in this repo and also available on Google Drive: https://docs.google.com/document/d/1e6cyhv8ZV2aS5PUMRlYT_MAICriBCiuV4oHtT39Qii8/edit?tab=t.0

 To run FNRT:
  -